Piggy Tales

-Piggy Tales is a Finnish computer-animated television series based on Bad Piggies, a spin-off of Angry Birds.
-Animated in a style resembling clay animation before transitioning into computer-generated imagery after the release of The Angry Birds Movie, the series focuses on the life of the minion pigs, and it has no dialogue.
-It was produced by Rovio Entertainment, with the French studio Cube Creative providing some of the animation.
+Piggy Tales is a Finnish animated television series based on Bad Piggies, a spin-off of Angry Birds.
+Animated in a style resembling clay animation before transitioning into computer-generated imagery after the release of The Angry Birds Movie, the series focuses on the life of the Minion Pigs with no dialogue.
+It was produced by Rovio Entertainment and distributed by Sony Pictures Television, with the French studio Cube Creative providing some of the animation.

 Piggy Tales premiered in 2014 on the Toons.TV channel through the Angry Birds applications and on the Toons.TV website.
-The series continued by the second season, subtitled Pigs at Work in 2015; the third season, subtitled Third Act in 2016; and the fourth and final season, subtitled 4th Street in 2018.
+The series continued by the second season, subtitled Pigs at Work in 2015; the third season, subtitled Third Act in 2016; and the fourth and final season, subtitled 4th Street in 2018, making it the longest-running Angry Birds television series.